jupyterhub/jupyterhub/docs/source/config-examples.md

 * Using GitHub OAuth (using oauthenticator) for login
 * Users exist locally on the server
-* Users' notebooks to be served from `~/assignments` to allow users to browse for notebooks within other users home directories
+* Users' notebooks to be served from `~/assignments` to allow users to browse for notebooks within other users' home directories
 * You want the landing page for each user to be a `Welcome.ipynb` notebook in their assignments directory.
 * All runtime files are put into `/srv/jupyterhub` and log files in `/var/log`.